gopi487krishna/proposal-gsoc-2020/README.md

 auto extention_present= get<bool>(prime_header["EXTEND"]);
 if (extention_present){
 while( extention_present){
-// Try reading the first card on a new 2280 byte boundary ( Extentions always start on a boundary of 2880 bytes )
+// Try reading the first card on a new 2280 byte boundary ( Extentions always start on a boundary of 2880 bytes ) .

+if(keyword is XTENSION and value in list_of_recognized_extentions){

-// if (
+// Create instance

+}